Skip to footer content

 $vbLabelText $csharpLabel

-The LoadCSV method intelligently parses your CSV file, automatically handling common cases such as quoted fields and embedded commas.
+The LoadCSV method parses your CSV file automatically, handling quoted fields and embedded commas.
 The fileFormat parameter tells IronXL how to interpret the CSV data internally, ensuring it's treated as an Excel-compatible structure.
 Once loaded, the ToDataTable(true) method converts the worksheet into a DataTable, with the parameter true indicating that the first row should be used as column headers.
 This results in a clean, structured DataTable with named columns that match your CSV headers.
-For more advanced manipulation options, explore the complete Excel to DataTable tutorial.
+For more advanced manipulation options, explore the complete IronXL how-to guide.

-The conversion process also preserves data types intelligently—numbers remain numeric, dates are parsed correctly, and text fields maintain their formatting.
+The conversion process also preserves data types -- numbers remain numeric, dates are parsed correctly, and text fields maintain their formatting.
 This automatic type inference saves considerable development time compared to manual parsing approaches.
-For scenarios requiring custom data formatting, you can apply cell data formats before conversion.
+For scenarios requiring custom data formatting, you can apply cell formatting before conversion.

 What Does the ToDataTable Parameter Control?

 The boolean parameter in ToDataTable() determines header row handling.
-When set to true, the first row becomes column names in your DataTable, creating meaningful field references like "CustomerName" instead of "Column1".
-When false, generic column names are assigned, useful for headerless CSV files.
+When set to true, the first row becomes column names in your DataTable, creating meaningful field references like CustomerName instead of Column1.
+When false, generic column names are assigned, which is useful for headerless CSV files.
 This flexibility supports various CSV formats encountered in real-world applications.
-Advanced scenarios might require managing worksheets to handle multiple data ranges.
+Advanced scenarios might require opening workbooks with custom options to handle multiple data ranges.

-How Can I Handle CSV Files Without Headers?
+How Do You Handle CSV Files Without Headers?

 What Are the Performance Implications of Large CSV Files?

-IronXL processes large CSV files efficiently using streaming techniques.
-Files under 100MB typically load in seconds, while gigabyte-sized files benefit from the library's performance enhancements.
-Memory usage remains constant regardless of file size due to intelligent buffering.
+IronXL processes large CSV files efficiently using buffered techniques.
+Files under 100MB typically load in seconds.
+Memory usage remains controlled regardless of file size due to intelligent buffering.
 For optimal performance with massive datasets, consider processing in batches using range selection techniques.
+The IronXL features page documents performance characteristics in detail.

-Once you have your DataTable, importing it into SQL Server becomes remarkably efficient using SqlBulkCopy:
+Once you have your DataTable, importing it into SQL Server becomes efficient using SqlBulkCopy.
+The following example uses C# top-level statements:

 using System.Data;